-Now I know what I was missing, what's truly important to me, and my life is centred on the things I value.
+And I learned so much when I began to look at how I was approaching my life, and what I was expecting from others.
+I know now what I was missing, what's truly important to me, and my life is centred on the things I value most.

 My writing & coaching focuses on the areas where I have struggled the most, learned the most, & grown the most.

-These are the areas that I can help you most with...
+These are the areas that I am most passionate in coaching about...

-I'm available for 1:1 intense personal coaching.
+I do 1:1 intense personal coaching, in Auckland or online by Skype.
 If you're interested to know more, you can contact me at right.

 I never make the same mistake twice.
 I make it at least 5 or 6 times, just to be sure.

-That idea just seemed weird, so at first I thought the answer to the post-victory emotional lows was "I need more."
-I started more businesses, invented more things, bought more cool stuff, had more relationships, and more children,
+My answer to the post-victory emotional lows was "I must need more."
+I started more businesses, invested deeply in new relationships, had more children, invented more things, bought more cool stuff, lived in more interesting places.

 Instead of asking What will make me happy?
 I ask Where have I been happiest?

 I found the obvious answer in my childhood, when I naturally lived the way that felt most right.
 Curiosity, creativity, adventure, and friendship were huge for me.
-I could spend hours talking with someone about an interesting idea, or disassembling TVs, radios, phones, and toasters to see how they worked (sorry mum).
+I could spend hours talking with someone about an interesting idea, or exploring a forest, or disassembling TVs, radios, phones, and toasters to see how they worked (sorry mom).

 Instead of asking What will make my life meaningful?
 I ask What makes my life meaningful to ME?

-I found that the answer for me is, learning about and exercising my core values.
-Every time, I am deeply rewarded - even for the smallest step I take.
+I found that the answer for me is, discovering, learning about and exercising my core values.
+Mine biggest personal values are Curiosity, Creativity, Compassion, and Honesty.
+Every time I practice these, I am deeply rewarded - even for the smallest step I take.

 Instead of asking What do I NEED to feel enriched and complete?
 I ask What can I DO that enriches me the most right now?